parsifal-47/sisal-is/overview.md

 Types are converted with the following polymorphic functions:

 - `integer` -- converts other primitive types and string to integer.
-- `double` -- converts other primitive types and string to double.
+- `float` -- converts other primitive types and string to float.
 - `string` -- converts primitive types to string.
 - `stream` -- converts array to stream.
 - `type` -- converts value to its type.